-Why the COVID-19 Vaccine Needs to Be Kept So Cold (& What This Means for Its Availability)Dec.
+Why Some COVID-19 Vaccines Need to Be Kept So Cold (& What This Means for Availability)Dec.
 3, 2020 - Katie McCallum

 In general, we all have a lot of questions about vaccines.
 Which ones do we need?
 How often do we need them?
 Why do we need them?
 Can they make us sick?
 And the list goes on.